By Doreen Clark

 We hired a PR agency so that we don’t have to think about PR.

-Reality: A good PR agency does not run parallel to your organization.
+Reality: A good public relations agency does not run parallel to your organization.
 They are an extension of your team.
-With that being said, PR is a hands-on initiative.
+With that being said, public relations is a hands-on initiative.
 Your PR team will need your input, your approval, and your time throughout the process.
 They need you, and every member that will have a stake in the effort, to be engaged.
 If you are MIA, your train will derail.

 Public relations can boost sales, take marketing content to new levels, and positively improve the perception of your organization—but don’t derail before you get started.
 Set appropriate expectations.
-Take the advice of your trusted PR team.
+Take the advice of your trusted public relations team.
 Be responsive and engage in the process.
 Wins will follow.